shua1090/kademlia_fs/outline.md

 Once the file has been added, the node calls add_file(path) to add the file to the directory tree.
 This directory tree change is forwarded to all nodes, all of whom verify consistency with a merkle tree hash.
+How does this work?
+When you create a new file or directory, you call "merge_tree" with another node's directory tree, which merges it all up. idk.

 Periodically, nodes will choose a random chunk from the directory tree and query its existence.
 If it gets less than 10 responses, it will request